cobra0506/AIAssistedTradeBot/simple_strategy/optimization/Optimization_Engine_Plan.md

 Testing Philosophy

-CRITICAL IMPORTANCE: We will implement a rigorous testing strategy that tests every component after each section is completed.
+CRITICAL IMPORTANCE: We have implemented a rigorous testing strategy that tests every component after each section is completed.
 This ensures that:

      Each component works as expected before moving to the next phase We catch issues early when they are easier to fix